 - how data will be described and documented during all phases of your research, including when the project is complete;

-- what facilities and equipment will be required for data storage;
+- what facilities and equipment will be required for data storage and transfer during the active stages of your project;

 - what solutions and processes will be used to secure your data;